bsuth/punchfolio/content/projects/automating-returns/index.md

 ## Impact

-The return rate for the reason "mattress too firm" was **reduced by about 60%**.
-The return rate for other products was **decreased by about 18%** due to the counter solutions for the return reason.
-The feature helped to **reduce the customer service hours on processing the return approximately 20 hours per week**.
-100% of the returned mattresses in Spain and Portugal were able to donate to the charity.
+The impact of these initiatives was substantial. **Returns due to "mattress too firm" decreased by an impressive 60%.** Returns for other product categories decreased by approximately 18% thanks to tailored solutions.
+Customer service hours dedicated to processing returns were reduced by about 20 hours per week.
+Every returned mattress in Spain and Portugal found a new home through the Charity Mattress initiative.

 <Vimeo src="https://player.vimeo.com/video/852145647" />